Ladakh Marathon

 The Ladakh Marathon is a marathon held in Leh, a town in the Indian Union Territory of Ladakh.
 It claims to be the highest marathon in the world, held at a height of 11,500 to 17,618 ft.
-The event's primary edition was held in 2012 and its latest edition was deferred to September 2022 due to COVID-19.
-In 2015 the marathon joined the Association of International Marathons and Distance Races.
+The event's primary edition was held in 2012 and its 9th edition (2020) was deferred to September 2022 due to COVID-19.
+In 2015, the marathon joined the Association of International Marathons and Distance Races.
 It is the fifth marathon from India to receive international recognition.

 History

 The marathon began as an ambitious initiative to encourage the youth living in "hostile weather conditions" following the devastation of the 2010 flash floods.
 Despite the region being an arid desert, the years leading up to the natural disaster saw more rainfall than the valley was used to.

 With the Khardung-La Challenge and the Silk Route Ultra runners going up to the height of 17,618 feet, the Ladakh Marathon claims to be the highest marathon route in the world.